djanniss/djanniss/README.md

 - 👋 Hi, I’m @djanniss
 - 👀 I’m interested in programming, gaming, and anything tech releated.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently (re)learning python
 - 💞️ I’m looking to collaborate on anything really!
 Would love to get more experience
 - 📫 How to reach me: annissdj@gmail.com